 Now that you’ve taken the time to learn a little bit about our school, you’re ready to apply.
 Here’s how the process works:

 Submit an application using the form below.
 Once your application has been received, you will receive a confirmation email from Trinity’s Dean of Academics.

 This is our chance to get to know each other, talk about curriculum and school culture, and discuss what your family can expect in your partnership with TLS.
 If we are able to schedule your interview before the close of the 2017-2018 school year, you and your child will also have the opportunity to take a campus tour, meet teachers, and shadow a class for part of the school-day.

 Once the interview process is complete, you will be pre-registered, i.e. enrolled.
+A $100 dollar deposit is due at this time (see application for details).
 Your spot for the 2018-2019 school year is secure, but you will still need to complete…

 …on Thursday, August 9, 2018.
 Here’s what happens on Registration Day:

-- You will pay the registration fee, lab fees, book fees, and the first tuition installment
+- You will pay any remaining balance of the registration fee, lab fees, book fees, and the first tuition installment

 - You will receive a calendar, class schedules and information packets, and information about events during the school year

 - You will receive the 2018-2019 TLS Parent Handbook